maheshbabu6303/CODSOFT/Task1_Titanic/README.md

-# Titanic Survival Prediction
+# Movie Rating Prediction

 ## Objective

-The objective of this project is to predict whether a passenger survived the Titanic disaster using machine learning techniques.
+The objective of this project is to predict movie ratings using machine learning techniques based on movie-related features such as genre and votes.

 ## Dataset

-Titanic Dataset containing passenger information such as:

-* Passenger Class (Pclass)
-* Gender (Sex)
-* Age
-* Number of Siblings/Spouses Aboard (SibSp)
-* Number of Parents/Children Aboard (Parch)
+IMDb India Movies Dataset

+Features Used:

-* Fare
+* Genre
-* Embarked Location
+* Votes

 Target Variable:

-* Survived
+* Rating

 ## Technologies Used

 * Python
 * Pandas
-* NumPy
+* Matplotlib
 * Scikit-learn

-## Data Preprocessing
+## Data Analysis

-* Loaded the dataset
+* Loaded and explored the dataset
 * Checked for missing values
-* Encoded categorical features
-* Selected important features
+* Cleaned and preprocessed the data
-* Split data into training and testing sets
+* Converted categorical data into numerical format
+* Visualized rating distribution

 ## Machine Learning Model

-Logistic Regression
+Random Forest Regressor

 ## Results

-Model Accuracy: 81.0%
+Mean Absolute Error (MAE): 1.046

+R² Score: 0.018

+The model successfully predicted movie ratings.
+Additional features such as director, actors, and duration could improve prediction performance.

 ## Conclusion

-The Logistic Regression model successfully predicted passenger survival with good accuracy.
-Features such as passenger class, age, fare, and gender contributed significantly to the predictions.
+This project demonstrates the use of machine learning for predicting movie ratings.
+Data preprocessing, feature engineering, and model selection play an important role in improving prediction accuracy.

 ## Author